phantuanphong/gpsp/readme.txt

-NOTE: Support for Powkiddy Q90
+Support for Powkiddy Q90

-1.Clean UI
+Clean UI
-2.Add auto fire for button A, B
+Add auto fire for button A, B

+How to use?
+I don't provider gba_bios.bin file, please download on internet and put gba_bios.bin file at root gpsp folder.

 ================================================
 Here's a simple port of GPSP for the new Bittboy.